johnomalley/web-worker-example/README.md

-# Example Redux UI
+# Example Web Worker Project

-This project is just a basic skeleton for a React/Redux UI.
+Uses webpack to create a main bundle and a web worker bundle.

+The worker uses the [Leibniz formula](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80) to estimate Π.